PCOS AND FERTILITY in Delhi, Faridabad, India

 Depending on the initial testing, a fertility expert may recommend a patient to start ovulation induction medications (cited above) with timed intercourse or intrauterine insemination (IUI) that can be scheduled around the time of the ovulation.
 For these treatments, it is significant that the Fallopian tubes are open and the sperm counts are normal.
 The typical success rate with IUI is about 15 to 25 percent per cycle; a woman’s individual success rate with the IUI is largely impacted by her age.

-If ovulation induction with timed intercourse or IUI fails to achieve the pregnancy after a few attempts of this therapy, or if the patient also has other infertility factors such as the blocked Fallopian tubes, her physician may recommend in vitro fertilization (IVF).
+If ovulation induction with timed intercourse or IUI fails to achieve the pregnancy after a few attempts of this therapy, or if the patient also has other infertility factors such as the Blocked Fallopian Tubes, her physician may recommend in vitro fertilization (IVF).

 PCOS and Fertility Treatment at KJIVF

 We, at KJIVF, offer a step by step approach to treating PCOS related infertility.
 Obese patients requiring weight loss are counseled thoroughly to adopt lifestyle modifications including diet and exercise.
-After a thorough evaluation, patients are selected for IUI treatment and offered individualized protocols for ovarian stimulation.
+After a thorough evaluation, patients are selected for IUI Treatment and offered individualized protocols for ovarian stimulation.
 Supportive drugs like myoinositol, D- chiroinositol, and metformin are prescribed wherever required.
-Those patients not conceiving after adequate attempts of IUI are then counseled and taken up for IVF treatment.
+Those patients not conceiving after adequate attempts of IUI are then counseled and taken up for IVF Treatment.
 Treatment is offered with complete transparency and thorough discussion with the patient.
-We at KJIVF, offer low-cost IVF treatment to make it affordable for the patient.
+We at KJIVF, offer Low Cost IVF Treatment to make it affordable for the patient.

 For more queries, Call us at +9196507 25386, +91 011 3560 4368.